Create an Invoice

 Step 8: Save the invoice

-Section titled “Step 8: Save the invoice”Click Create Invoice.
-The invoice is saved with status draft and a sequential invoice number is assigned (for example, INV-00001).
+Section titled “Step 8: Save the invoice”Click Create Invoice in the footer of the slide-over.
+The panel closes and the new invoice appears in your list with status draft and an auto-assigned sequential number (e.g. INV-00001).

 From the invoice detail view, you can: